How to Quit Drinking Soda in 10 Simple Steps

 If you want to cut down the amount you drink, even using something healthy like the superfruit concentrates, save that for after the first two weeks when the new habit has been in place for long enough.

-9. As with other main meals of the day, try and base dinner around a healthy protein source like fresh fish and steamed vegetables or organic chicken in a stir-fry, rather than overloading on carbohydrates with pasta, potatoes or rice.
+As with other main meals of the day, try and base dinner around a healthy protein source like fresh fish and steamed vegetables or organic chicken in a stir-fry, rather than overloading on carbohydrates with pasta, potatoes or rice.

-10. Over the next two weeks continue to allow yourself to have your soda replacement whenever you feel like it.
+Over the next two weeks continue to allow yourself to have your soda replacement whenever you feel like it.
 It is really important for your mind to start linking up the sensation of wanting a soda with the new healthy drink, rather than the old unhealthy one.

 If you’re using the superfruit concentrates there many different varieties to choose from and it could be worth experimenting with some new ones after the first two weeks to find one you really like.

 Likewise with the sugar cravings remedies.
 If you are taking them twice or three times a day, you could try reducing down to once or twice.

 They are always best taken with the meal where know you are most likely to be hungry again a few hours afterwards.
 I’d probably recommend staying with chromium for a while, perhaps just once a day, since it’s so effective at diminishing cravings.

 2 Weeks to Stop Drinking Soda for Good